VirtCode/hypr-dynamic-cursors/README.md

 Why did I implement this again?

+Inspired by KDE, it also supports shake to find, to enlarge the cursor when it is shaken so it is easier to find it.

-## showcase
+## behaviour modes
 The plugin supports two different modes, `rotate` and `tilt`.
 They both are customizable and have a different base behaviour.

-#### rotate
+### `rotate`
 In this mode, the cursor is simulated as a stick which is dragged across the screen on one end.
 This means it will rotate towards the movement direction, and feels really realistic.

 https://github.com/VirtCode/hypr-dynamic-cursor/assets/41426325/ccd6d742-8e2b-4073-a35e-318c7e19705c

-#### tilt
+### `tilt`
 In this mode, the cursor is tilted based on the X direction and speed it is moving at.
 It was intended to simulate how an object would be affected by air drag, but implemented is only a rough approximation.
-This mode can also be customized extensively with different activation functions.
+This mode can also be customized extensively with different activation functions, and is enabled by default.

 https://github.com/VirtCode/hypr-dynamic-cursors/assets/41426325/ae25415c-e77f-4c85-864c-2eedbfe432e3

+## shake to find
+The plugin supports shake to find, akin to how KDE Plasma, MacOS, etc. do it.
+It is enabled by default.

+INSERT VIDEO HERE

 ## state
 This plugin is still very early in its development. **Currently, only the `-git` version of hyprland is supported**.
 There are also multiple things which may or may not be implemented in the future: